bks-khaoula/AirBnB_clone/web_static/images/README.md

+HELLO!
 This file contains images of Airbnb project